-- A. "Adjusted work schedule" shall mean a temporary change to an hourly employee's schedule to permit him or her to make up work hours missed on one or more days during a workweek by working additional hours on other days during the same workweek, without incurring an overtime obligation. - B. "Appointing authority" shall mean the head of an employing unit authorized by ordinance or City Charter to employ others on behalf of the City, or a designated management representative.
-The term includes and can be used interchange ably with department head, department director, superintendent or chief. - C. "Disaster Readiness and Response Plan" shall mean the Citywide plan that encompasses the policies, information and guidance used by City officials for making operational decisions to increase Seattle's ability to deliver timely and efficient emergency services. - D. "Emergency Operations Center" shall mean a central command center used by City officials and other support agencies to provide a coordinated response to major emergencies and disasters. - E. "Essential personnel" shall mean those employees designated by management as such because their work directly supports efforts to maintain or restore public safety and include, but may not be limited to, utility workers, roadway maintenance workers, police officers and firefighters. - F. "Hourly employee" shall mean an employee who is compensated on an hourly basis for each hour of work performed, including time worked beyond 40 hours in a work week. - G. "Inclement weather" shall mean severe weather that is accompanied by 1 or more of the following: public school closures, interruption of transit service, blockading
+- A. "Adjusted work schedule" shall mean a temporary change to an hourly employee's schedule to permit such employee to make up work hours missed on one or more days during a workweek by working additional hours on other days during the same workweek, without incurring an overtime obligation. - B. "Appointing authority" shall mean the head of an employing unit authorized by ordinance or City Charter to employ others on behalf of the City, or a designated management representative.
+The term includes and can be used interchangeably with department head, department director, superintendent or chief. - C. "Disaster Readiness and Response Plan" shall mean the Citywide plan that encompasses the policies, information and guidance used by City officials for making operational decisions to increase Seattle's ability to deliver timely and efficient emergency services. - D. "Emergency Operations Center" shall mean a central command center used by City officials and other support agencies to provide a coordinated response to major emergencies and disasters. - E. "Essential personnel" shall mean those employees designated by management as such because their work directly supports efforts to maintain or restore public safety and include, but may not be limited to, utility workers, roadway maintenance workers, police officers and firefighters. - F. "Hourly employee" shall mean an employee who is compensated on an hourly basis for each hour of work performed, including time worked beyond 40 hours in a work week. - G. "Inclement weather" shall mean severe weather that is accompanied by one or more of the following: public school closures, interruption of transit service,

-- of streets, significant power outages, an air quality index value of 151-200 (red) or higher as measured by the Puget Sound Clean Air Agency, and/or a mayoral proclamation of the closure or delayed opening of City offices and shops. - H. "Mutual aid agreement" shall mean a formal agreement between the City and another political entity or agency providing for the temporary utilization by one jurisdiction of employees from the other jurisdiction for emergency response purposes. - I. "Regularly appointed employee" shall mean an individual with an exempt, probationary or regular appointment to a position of City employment.
+- blockading of streets, significant power outages, other environmental conditions considered hazardous or harmful under applicable public health and worker safety standards (e.g., wildfire smoke, heat, unhealthy air quality), and/or a mayoral proclamation of the closure or delayed opening of City offices and shops. - H. "Mutual aid agreement" shall mean a formal agreement between the City and another political entity or agency providing for the temporary utilization by one jurisdiction of employees from the other jurisdiction for emergency response purposes. - I. "Regularly appointed employee" shall mean an individual with an exempt, probationary or regular appointment to a position of City employment.